anisiaap/library-syst/README.md

 # Bureaucracy Manager - Part 2
-# Bureaucracy Manager - CEBP PROJECT
+# Bureaucracy Manager - Concurrent and Event-Based Programming project

 This repository contains the __**second**__ part of the Concurrent and Event-Based Programming project.